 How To Grow, Store, and Cook Spaghetti Squash

-Spaghetti squash (Cucurbita pepo), also known as vegetable spaghetti, is a nice alternative to pasta for people who can’t eat wheat or want to reduce their reliance on the grocery store.
-This squash has stringy flesh that resembles spaghetti noodles when cooked.
+Spaghetti squash (Cucurbita pepo) is also known as vegetable spaghetti.
+This a nice alternative to pasta for people who can’t eat wheat or want to reduce their reliance on the grocery store.
+This squash has fibrous flesh that resembles spaghetti noodles when cooked.
 It is easy to grow, store, and cook, so why not add this healthy vegetable to your garden and kitchen?
-Keep reading for two delicious and easy recipes for vegetable spaghetti!

 How to Grow Spaghetti Squash

-Planting and growing spaghetti squash is pretty easy.
+Planting and growing vegetable spaghetti is pretty easy.
 Just pay a bit of attention to these details and you’ll have 2 or 3 squash per vine in the autumn.